ladder/stepstool/readme.md

 ## Installation

-Fork or download the Github repo to a folder on your local computer, And then execute:
+Fork or download the Github repo to a folder on your local computer, and then execute:

     $ bundle